SpaceX sues California regulators, alleging anti-Musk bias in rocket rejection - Los Angeles Times

 “Rarely has a government agency made so clear that it was exceeding its authorized mandate to punish a company for the political views and statements of its largest shareholder and CEO,” the company’s suit argued.

-In the suit, SpaceX is asking for an order that would declare SpaceX Facon 9 launch program “federal agency activity,” meaning that the state agency could not regulate it through its permit process, and declare that the commission’s decision to reject the launch plan violated the 1st and 14th amendments of the Constitution.
+In the suit, SpaceX is asking for an order that would declare SpaceX Falcon 9 launch program “federal agency activity,” meaning that the state agency could not regulate it through its permit process, and declare that the commission’s decision to reject the launch plan violated the 1st and 14th amendments of the Constitution.

 A spokesperson for the coastal commission did not immediately respond to a request for comment Wednesday.